-CURLOPT\RESOLVE Pass a pointer to a linked list of strings with host name resolve information to use for requests with this handle.
-The linked list should be a fully valid list of struct curl\slist structs properly filled in.
-Use curl\slist\append(3) to create the list and curl\slist\free\all(3) to clean up an entire list.
-Each single name resolve string should be written using the format HOST:PORT:ADDRESS where HOST is the name libcurl will try to resolve, PORT is the port number of the service where libcurl wants to connect to the HOST and ADDRESS is the numerical IP address.
-If libcurl is built to support IPv6, ADDRESS can of course be either IPv4 or IPv6 style addressing.
-This option effectively pre-populates the DNS cache with entries for the host+port pair so redirects and everything that operations against the HOST+PORT will instead use your provided ADDRESS.
-You can remove names from the DNS cache again, to stop providing these fake resolves, by including a string in the linked list that uses the format "-HOST:PORT".
-The host name must be prefixed with a dash, and the host name and port number must exactly match what was already added previously.
-(Added in 7.12.3) SSL and SECURITY OPTIONS CURLOPT SSLCERT Pass a pointer to a zero terminated string as parameter.
+192.168.1.100,192.168.1.101,3.4.5.6 This option requires that libcurl was built with a resolver backend that supports this operation.
+The c-ares backend is the only such one.
+(Added in 7.24.0) CURLOPT ACCEPTTIMEOUT MS Pass a long telling libcurl the maximum number of milliseconds to wait for a server to connect back to libcurl when an active FTP connection is used.
+If no timeout is set, the internal default of 60000 will be used.
+(Added in 7.24.0) SSL and SECURITY OPTIONS CURLOPT_SSLCERT Pass a pointer to a zero terminated string as parameter.
 The string should be the file name of your certificate.
-The default format is "PEM" and can be changed with CURLOPT\SSLCERTTYPE.
+The default format is "PEM" and can be changed with CURLOPT_SSLCERTTYPE.
 With NSS this can also be the nickname of the certificate you wish to authenticate with.
 If you want to use a file from the current directory, please precede it with "./" prefix, in order to avoid confusion with a nickname.
-CURLOPT SSLCERTTYPE Pass a pointer to a zero terminated string as parameter.
+CURLOPT_SSLCERTTYPE Pass a pointer to a zero terminated string as parameter.
 The string should be the format of your certificate.
 Supported formats are "PEM" and "DER".
-(Added in 7.9.3) CURLOPT SSLKEY Pass a pointer to a zero terminated string as parameter.
+(Added in 7.9.3) CURLOPT_SSLKEY Pass a pointer to a zero terminated string as parameter.
 The string should be the file name of your private key.
-The default format is "PEM" and can be changed with CURLOPT\SSLKEYTYPE.
-CURLOPT SSLKEYTYPE Pass a pointer to a zero terminated string as parameter.
+The default format is "PEM" and can be changed with CURLOPT_SSLKEYTYPE.
+CURLOPT_SSLKEYTYPE Pass a pointer to a zero terminated string as parameter.
 The string should be the format of your private key.
 Supported formats are "PEM", "DER" and "ENG".
 The format "ENG" enables you to load the private key from a crypto engine.
-In this case CUR-LOPT\SSLKEY is used as an identifier passed to the engine.
-You have to set the crypto engine with CURLOPT\SSLENGINE.
+In this case CURLOPT_SSLKEY is used as an identifier passed to the engine.
+You have to set the crypto engine with CURLOPT_SSLENGINE.
 "DER" format key file currently does not work because of a bug in OpenSSL.
-CURLOPT KEYPASSWD Pass a pointer to a zero terminated string as parameter.
-It will be used as the password required to use the CURLOPT\SSLKEY or CURLOPT\SSH\PRIVATE\KEYFILE private key.
+CURLOPT_KEYPASSWD Pass a pointer to a zero terminated string as parameter.
+It will be used as the password required to use the CURLOPT_SSLKEY or CURLOPT_SSH_PRIVATE_KEYFILE private key.
 You never needed a pass phrase to load a certificate but you need one to load your private key.
-(This option was known as CURLOPT\SSLKEYPASSWD up to 7.16.4 and CURLOPT\SSLCERTPASSWD up to 7.9.2) CURLOPT\SSLENGINE Pass a pointer to a zero terminated string as parameter.
+(This option was known as CURLOPT_SSLKEYPASSWD up to 7.16.4 and CURLOPT_SSLCERTPASSWD up to 7.9.2) CURLOPT SSLENGINE Pass a pointer to a zero terminated string as parameter.
 It will be used as the identifier for the crypto engine you want to use for your private key.
-If the crypto device cannot be loaded, CURLE\SSL\ENGINE\NOTFOUND is returned.
-CURLOPT SSLENGINE DEFAULT Sets the actual crypto engine as the default for (asymmetric) crypto operations.
-If the crypto device cannot be set, CURLE\SSL\ENGINE\SETFAILED is returned.
+If the crypto device cannot be loaded, CURLE SSL ENGINE NOTFOUND is returned.

+CURLOPT_SSLENGINE_DEFAULT Sets the actual crypto engine as the default for (asymmetric) crypto operations.

+If the crypto device cannot be set, CURLE_SSL_ENGINE_SETFAILED is returned.

-Even though this option doesn't need any parameter, in some configurations curl\easy\setopt might be defined as a macro taking exactly three arguments.
+Even though this option doesn't need any parameter, in some configurations curl_easy_setopt might be defined as a macro taking exactly three arguments.
 Therefore, it's recommended to pass 1 as parameter to this option.

 CURLOPT SSLVERSION

 Pass a long as parameter to control what version of SSL/TLS to attempt to use.
 The available options are:

-CURL SSLVERSION DEFAULT
+CURL_SSLVERSION_DEFAULT

 The default action.
 This will attempt to figure out the remote SSL protocol version, i.e. either SSLv3 or TLSv1 (but not SSLv2, which became disabled by default with 7.18.1).

-CURL\SSLVERSION\TLSv1
+CURL SSLVERSION TLSv1

 Force TLSv1

-CURL\SSLVERSION\SSLv2
+CURL_SSLVERSION_SSLv2

 Force SSLv2

-CURL SSLVERSION SSLv3
+CURL_SSLVERSION_SSLv3

 Force SSLv3

-CURLOPT\SSL\VERIFYPEER
+CURLOPT SSL VERIFYPEER

 Pass a long as parameter.
 By default, curl assumes a value of 1.